-Standing Committee on Employment
+Member forum on Employment

 Around one third of the EASPD membership is providing job-related services or employment to people with disabilities.
 As such, employment and job opportunities are high on the agenda of service providers in Europe.

-The SC on Employment's main tasks are:
+The MF on Employment's main tasks are: